Allbirds Sues Steve Madden: ‘A Multibillion-Dollar Business Has Taken a Stab at Our Mission, & It Felt Wrong’

 In a suit filed in the California Northern District Court on Tuesday, Allbirds accuses Steve Madden of copying the design of its signature wool lace-up sneaker — a product it introduced in 2015 — to create the Steven “women’s traveller sneakers,” which landed this year.

-In its complaint — for trade dress infringement and unfair competition — Allbirds further alleges that in the summer of 2017, “a high-level executive for Steve Madden” contacted Allbirds and made inquiries about the brand.”
+In its complaint — for trade dress infringement and unfair competition — Allbirds further alleges that in the summer of 2017, “a high-level executive for Steve Madden” contacted Allbirds and “made inquiries about the brand.”
 Allbirds claims Madden knocked off its design shortly thereafter.

 Direct-to-consumer brand Allbirds officially launched in 2016 and, after gaining a cultlike following, the company opened physical outposts in California and New York.
 (Before the official launch, Allbirds had previously operated a kickstarted campaign in 2014.)
 Despite offering just two styles for men and women, Allbirds is estimated to have raked in millions of dollars in sales in a short time.